Back to the origins of brane-antibrane inflation: Late-time moduli stabilisation

 This relation can be used to estimate the value of $\alpha$ using (\ref{ThetaDef}).
 Given that most of the known Calabi-Yau threefolds with $\xi>0$ have $\xi \in (0.1,1.5)$ \cite{Kreuzer:2000xy},\footnote{Explicit global CY examples have shown that the O7-dependent correction to $\xi$ in (\ref{xiDef}) is in general not large enough to change the sign of $\xi$ or to reduce its size significantly (see for example \cite{Cicoli:2017shd,Cicoli:2021dhg}).} we can set in (\ref{ThetaDef}) $\xi= 1$ together with $c=\zeta(3)/\pi^3$ from (\ref{eq:xi-D-sigma-relation}), obtaining:

 which for example would be exactly in the right ballpark if $\alpha$ were given in terms of the 1-loop $\beta$-function coefficient of an $SU(2)$ theory as $\alpha= \beta_0/(8\pi) = 3/(4\pi)\simeq 0.24$.
+Note that similar values of $\alpha$ can be obtained for different values of $\xi$ and $g_s$ (for example $\xi=0.1$ would require $g_s\sim 0.3$).
 We therefore conclude that late-time dS minima should naturally exist in the string landscape for appropriate values of the flux quanta which determine $g_s$.
 The behaviour of the late-time scalar potential for different values of $\theta$ is presented in Fig. \ref{fig:late-time-mins-plot-maintext}.
 Let us stress that (\ref{eq:late-time-extrema-alpha-subbed}) receives subleading corrections but in App. \ref{sec:Subleading Appendix Late Time} we show that subdominant contributions do not modify our results qualitatively - rather they make our scenario more robust.